PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dnscrypt.rst

   :param string publicKey: path to write the public key to
   :param string privateKey: path to write the private key to

-.. function:: generateDNSCryptCertificate(privatekey, certificate, keyfile, serial, validFrom, validUntil)
+.. function:: generateDNSCryptCertificate(privatekey, certificate, keyfile, serial, validFrom, validUntil, version)

   generate a new resolver private key and related certificate, valid from the ``validFrom`` UNIX timestamp until the ``validUntil`` one, signed with the provider private key.